BY: PATRICK ASHTRE

 REGAN MURPHY SAYS: Tommy’s Rival by Patrick Ashtre is the third in his Tommy Luck series.
 In this story, Tommy accompanies an attorney friend to retrieve a hard-drive from the home of a client after the client failed to call at the time he said he would.
 When Tommy and his friend Jack arrive at the house and retrieve the hard-drive, they are accosted by thugs, one of whom Tommy recognizes as working with Tommy’s nemesis, John Smith.
 It is later discovered that the hard-drive contains sensitive information on the powerful “Society” and had been stolen from the Society by Jack’s client.
 Since Tommy realizes that anyone who knows about the hard-drive is probably on a hit list, he and his friend flee to an island in the Gulf of Thailand, where hopefully, the Society will not be able to reach them.
 But the Society’s reach is very long…

-Tommy’s Luck, like the first two books, is compelling, intense, and intriguing.
+Tommy’s Rival, like the first two books, is compelling, intense, and intriguing.
 I love trying to figure out how Tommy will get out of each new mess.
 If you liked the other two books, you really don’t want to miss this one.

 Georgetown, Washington DC, USA, 5 December 2016: